canonical/canonical-openstack-docs/how-to/operations/enable-and-disable-maintenance-mode.rst

 Overview
 --------

-Maintenance mode helps protect the cluster during operations that could be disruptive.
+Maintenance mode helps protecting the cluster from potentially disruptive maintenance operations.
 It is particularly useful when an operator needs to manually perform tasks on a node that may pose a risk of failure or data loss.

 Before proceeding, refer to the :doc:`Maintenance Mode </explanation/maintenance-mode>` to understand its functionality and impact.